fomightez/cyverse-talkPatMatchCircosVICE/README.md

 - karyotype
 - ideogram

-Meant to be reminiscent of actual cytogenetic [karyotype](https://www.nature.com/scitable/topicpage/karyotyping-for-chromosomal-abnormalities-298) related data concepts and how you would represent it as an [ideogram](https://en.wikipedia.org/wiki/Ideogram).
+Terms `karyotype` and `ideogram` are 'in the spirit of' actual cytogenetic [karyotype](https://www.nature.com/scitable/topicpage/karyotyping-for-chromosomal-abnormalities-298) related data concepts and how you would represent it as an [ideogram](https://en.wikipedia.org/wiki/Ideogram).
 Borrows much from traditional linear representations of this data as  [chromosome ideograms /idiograms / karyograms](https://en.wikipedia.org/wiki/File:Ideogram_human_chromosome_1.svg).

 A good way to proceed is to find an example close to what you want, that has code associated, and work on making that and integratinbg your data.
 Sources of images and code: